eavonius/powerdelivery/environments.markdown

 **Tips**

 * Nodes provisioned during deployment must be created from an image that has had the *GrantToDelivery.ps1* script already applied to them as described above.
-* If provisioning Windows Azure nodes, [this article by Michael Washam](http://michaelwasham.com/windows-azure-powershell-reference-guide/introduction-remote-powershell-with-windows-azure/) will help you make sure you can connect.
+* [This article by Michael Washam](http://michaelwasham.com/windows-azure-powershell-reference-guide/introduction-remote-powershell-with-windows-azure/) was crucial for writing the above example.
+Thanks Michael!

 <br />